iqlinuxadmin/hpc-toolset-tutorial/ondemand/README.md

           widgets: [ pinned_apps ]
 ```

-Now your dashboard should look something like this with a brand new widget we just creating showing up on the
+Restart your webserver and your dashboard should look something like this with the brand new widget we just creating showing up on the
 dashboard.

 ![dashboard landing page with a new custom widget](imgs/dashboard_w_new_widget.png)